jost-h-schulte/similimum.info/content/en/about.md

-+++
+---
-title = "About Me - Homeopathy in Dénia, Orba and Pedreguer" url = "/about/" description = "Jost offers a homeopathic therapy in Dénia, Orba and Pedreguer in the province of Alicante"
+title: "About Me - Homeopathy in Dénia, Orba and Pedreguer"
+description: "Jost offers a homeopathic therapy in Dénia, Orba and Pedreguer in the province of Alicante"
-+++
+translationKey: "about"
+---

 ![Me](/images/yo.jpg)